jefdewitt/jekyll_portfolio/README.md

 $ jekyll --version
 ```

-Now here's some tips and some customizations to improve workflow.
+Now here's some tips and customizations to improve your workflow.

 ## Table Of Contents